Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Assembly 4.6 Setup and placement were straightforward in daily handling

-Back Support 4.3 Consistent posture support through long sits
+Back Support 4.3 Consistent posture support through long work sessions

 Seat depth 4.2 Works well for upright-to-relaxed sitting transitions